 In that sense it’s hoped that opening the contribution process will lower the barrier of entry for new contributors and reduce the stress that comes with receiving commit access to a project by spreading it to a bigger group.

-“We are all part of the band” means that we share the responsibilties of open source software development, including dreaming big, acting positively and failing sometimes.
+“We are all part of this” means that we share the responsibilties of open source software development, including dreaming big, acting positively and failing sometimes.
 It’ll be okay since we’re not alone.

 Simply, send an email to

 email@example.com.
 Please don’t open an

 issue on GitHub or post details about the incident publicly.